Skip to Content

 • No smoking in public places.

-• No single-use plastics are allowed on beaches, trails or in parks.
+• No single-use plastics allowed on beaches, trails or in parks.

 • No drone use over City beaches, Heisler Park, Main Beach Park, Treasure Island Park, or Crescent Bay Park without a valid Remote Pilot Certificate issued by the FAA.